 As stated previously, the permanent members have given statements outlining their motivation for using the veto in every case examined.
 This allows us to categorize and analyze the stated reasons for why a permanent member chooses to use their extraordinary power.
-The results are presented in the following graph.
+The results are presented in Figure 4.